Sarah Oak Dip. Couns. MBACP (Accredited) Working Remotely During COVID-19

 - IGT4 Healthcare Information Governance & Data Protection

-I am a Registered Member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their code of ethics to ensure safe and ethical practice.
+I am an Accredited Member of the British Association of Counselling and Psychotherapy (BACP) and adhere to their code of ethics to ensure safe and ethical practice.

 I also hold a current, enhanced DBS (formally CRB) certificate.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.